Last updated on: June 29th, 2022

 Maternity Leave

-An employee who takes maternity leave must take a period of leave of at least 6 weeks immediately following the date of delivery unless the employee and her employer agree to shorten the period by the employee’s giving her employer a medical certificate indicating that resumption of work will not endanger her health.
-Employment Standards Code § 45 – 50 and Employment Standard Regulations § 54.3(a).
+An employee who takes maternity leave must take a period of leave of at least 6 weeks immediately following the date of delivery unless the employee and employer agree to shorten the period by giving the employer a medical certificate indicating that resumption of work will not endanger their health.

 Parental Leave